 - Add 1 teaspoon of dishwashing liquid to the water and agitate to make the water soapy.

-Below is a photo of one of our DIY flea traps.
-To be honest, this old baking tray has much higher sides that our other two traps.
+Below is a photo of our DIY homemade flea trap.
+To be honest, this old baking tray has much higher sides than our other two traps.
 I’d have assumed that lower sides would be better, as it’s easier for the fleas to see the light, but this trap works just fine Quick and simple to make, and mighty effective!

 - 1 gallon of white vinegar

 - 16 ounces of freshly squeezed lemon juice

 - 8 ounces of witch hazel essential oil